mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 #### Step 1: Input Layer

 The journey begins with your input data.
-For a network classifying handwritten digits, this might be a 28×28 pixel image flattened into a 784-dimensional vector.
+For a network classifying handwritten digits, this might be a 28×28 pixel image flattened into a 784 dimensional vector.

 ```python
 # Example input: a simple 3-dimensional vector